grahamhz/pane-switcher/readme.md

 Shhh, no more tears.
 Only pane-switcher now.

 ## Let's get down to business
-An example of this set up is available on [my GitHub][pane-switcher] with many comments.
-Here's a higher-level description:

 The pane-switcher begins and ends with AngularJS directives.
 It maintains a stack for popups.
 One could argue that all we need for the popup is a single object variable, but maybe you want multiple layers of popups.
 Maybe not.
 Point is that you could, I don't know your life.

-It uses the AngularJS `$compile` object to dynamically (and programmatically) build HTML elements and then compiles them into the directive that corresponds to their HTML element tag.
+It dynamically (and programmatically) builds HTML elements.
+It then compiles them using the AngularJS `$compile` object into the directive that corresponds to their HTML element tag.

+Let's start an example to show off the pane-switcher!
+For a more in-depth example, please see the repo I set up on [my GitHub][pane-switcher].

 #### Setting up the pane switcher

-Let's insert the pane-switcher directive into our `ng-view` template:
+Place the pane-switcher directive into our `ng-view` template:
 ```html
 <pane-switcher control="paneSwitcherCtrl" config="paneSwitcherConfig"></pane-switcher>
 ```
-Let's go over these data objects I'm passing in.
 These are objects that were created in the parent controller of the pane switcher.
 Let's go over each one:

 #### `control`
 The `control` property is an object that represents the functionality needed to add/delete things from the pane-switcher.
 It's an empty object that the pane-switcher adds methods to in order to allow the controller to manipulate the popups on screen later.